rtcharity/eahub.org/README.md

 # Rebuilding frontend in development

-To see live changes to the frontend while developing, you need to stop the docker container and run ```docker-compose up --build``` again.
+To see live changes to the frontend while developing,
+* open a new terminal window and run ```npm run build-watch```
+* Hard refresh your browser

 # Running Tests
 ```